AmanTambi/AmanTambi.github.io/_pages/teaching & mentorship.md

 Mentorship
 ======

-Worked with 5 undergraduate students and a post doc as part of their internship/course project, related to robot skill development for the robotic manipulator.
+Worked with 5 undergraduate students as part of their internship/course project, related to robot skill development for the robotic manipulator.
 A few of the projects are :

-* **Static and Dynamic Gesture Instructed Robot Task Execution** : July 2024 - Present \
-    *Shubhangi Nema, Post Doc (IIT-Delhi)*\
-Gestures provide non-verbal cues that complement spoken instructions, enhancing the robot’s understanding of user intent.
-This work leverages multi-modal input fusion, combining visual data from an image frame, gesture signals, and natural language commands to enable robots to perform complex tasks.
-The Vision-Language Model (VLM) processes these inputs, identifying relevant objects and interpreting gestures within the context of the language command.
-This object detection serves as the foundation for generating robot actions through a policy that maps the current state and goal to specific movements.
-By incorporating human gestures and language into its decision-making process, the system allows for seamless human-robot collaboration, enhancing robot responsiveness and task execution in real-world environments.

 * **Human Modelling from RGBD Sensors for Robotic Applications** : May 2024 - July 2024 \
     *Tanveer Singh, Undergraduate Student (IIT-Ropar)*\